AmerAndersson/AmerAndersson/README.md

-# Hi there, I'm Amer Andersson 👋
+# *`Hi there, I'm Amer Andersson👋`*

 Welcome to my GitHub profile!
 I’m a dedicated software developer passionate about building innovative solutions and continuously expanding my skills.
-My version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---